A visit to Spain would be incomplete without a well spent trip to Barcelona and especially more so if you are a team Barca football fan. ⚽⚽⚽

 The Magic Fountain of Montjuïc is a short distance from the Poble Espanyol.
 The best times to visit this fountain is at night when it erupts in al its glory of light , water and audio.
 Weekend visits are recommended as the site becomes host to regular half-hourly musical performances of popular genres.

-There are also plenty of day-trips from Barcelona.
+- There are also plenty of other activities around Barcelona.
 Check them out!

 Happy adventures in Barcelona! 😉